jtrivino95/anodet/README.md

       class:      Anodet\Implementation\Transporter\UptimeTransporter
       arguments:  ["@database"]                                             # You can inject a service, like the database, if you want
       tags:
-                  - { name: transporter, code: cpu }                        # 'name' contains the interface of module {transporter, analyzer, decider}, 'code' is used forr know the configuration class associated
+                  - { name: transporter, code: cpu }                        # 'name' contains the interface of module {transporter, analyzer, decider}, 'code' is used for know the configuration class associated
 ```

 Fourth step